PhD in Germany: Funded Doctoral Programs 2026

 - DAAD PhD Database — Lists structured doctoral programs across Germany, searchable by subject, language, and university.

-- academics.de — Germany's largest job portal for academic positions, including doctoral openings.
+- Academics.de — Germany's largest job portal for academic positions, including doctoral openings.

 - Research organization websites — Max Planck, Helmholtz, Leibniz, and Fraunhofer all maintain searchable job portals.